GetType Used in PowerShell

-PowerShell has different data types like integer, string, boolean, DateTime, array, booleans, etc. This tutorial will introduce the GetType method in PowerShell to get the current variable data type.
+PowerShell has different data types like integer, string, boolean, DateTime, array, booleans, etc. Mastering the handling of variables and objects necessitates a solid understanding of their data types.

 Use GetType to Get the Data Type of Variable in PowerShell